Foxbud/libcclosure/README.md

 ## Quick Start

-These closures really are first-class C functions in the sense that they can accept arbitrary arguments (including variadic) and have an arbitrary return type.
+These closures are first-class C functions in the sense that they can accept arbitrary arguments (including variadic) and have an arbitrary return type.
 To create one, first define a callback function that accepts a special closure "context" as its first argument followed by the other desired arguments:

 ```c
 int Callback(CClosureCtx ctx, double filter, size_t numVArgs, ...) {